 Objectives

-1. Towards a European defence equipment market
+1. Development of a European defence equipment market

 2. Defence procurement and intra-EU transfers of defence products